StarfishC/vim-tasks/README.md

   reveal?: 'never' | 'silent' | 'always';

   /**
-   * Controls whether the command associated with the task is echoed
-   * in the user interface.
-   */
-  echo?: boolean;

-  /**
    * Controls whether the panel showing the task output is taking focus.
    */
   focus?: boolean;